Keybby/ihm-keyboard/rapports/final/3_design.typ

 == The implemented design
-Here is a vue of the software as seen in the online version :
+Here is a screenshot of the software as seen in the online version :
 #figure(image("images/screenshot.png", width: 100%), caption: [The design of the software, seen in the online version])

 Here is the final design after the first wave of user testing, which lead to additional indicators for some functions (like the garbage cans and pencil icons) as well as the addition of additional tools and functions like enabling the grid magnetism which we will mention later.
-The layer on the background can move fully independently from the ui sitting on top.
+The layer on the background can move fully independently of the user interface sitting on top.
 It can be zoomed on and translated at will.

 #figure(image("images/popup.png", width: 100%), caption: [The export popup of the online version])